nextflow-io/nextflow/docs/docker.rst

 command with the image you have provided.

 .. note:: A Docker image can contain any tool or piece of software you may need to carry out a process execution.
-Moreover the container is run in such a way that the process result files are created in the hosting file system, in other words it behaves in a completely transparent manner without requiring extra steps or affecting the flow in your pipeline.
+Moreover the container is run in such a way that the process result files are created in the hosting file system, thus it behaves in a completely transparent manner without requiring extra steps or affecting the flow in your pipeline.

 If you want to avoid entering the Docker image as a command line parameter, you can define it in the Nextflow configuration